 Sort of a “pay per time”.

-When you are thinking about introducing incentives, think instead if you there are already other incentives which you could strengthen instead.
+When you are thinking about introducing incentives, think instead if you can strengthen some already existing natural incentives.
+For example, the human need for not being unfair, which the daycare center could have leveraged.

-If you are interested on the topic I can highly recommend you read Drive by Daniel Pink.
+If you are interested in the topic I can highly recommend you read Drive by Daniel Pink.

 Imagine a contribution box where people can chip in money in exchange for bagels.
 It mostly relies on the incentives of wanting to be honest and wanting to look honest by the people who happen to be around.